blynkkk/blynkkk.github.io/Widgets.md

 - **Quick swipe from left to right to reveal previous data**

 <img src="images/chart/swipe_charts.png" style="width: 300px; height:280px"/>

-</br>Then you can then scroll data back and forward within the given time range.
+Then you can then scroll data back and forward within the given time range.

 - **Full Screen Mode**</br>
-Press this button to open Full Screen view in landscape orientation.
+Press this button to open Full Screen view in landscape orientation:

+<img src="images/chart/fullscreen_charts.png" style="width: 300px; height:280px"/>
 Simply rotate the phone back to portrait mode.
-Chart should rotate automagically In full screen view you will see X (time) and multiple Y scales.
+Chart should rotate automagically.
+In full screen view you will see X (time) and multiple Y scales.
-Full Screen Mode can be disabled from widget Settings
+Full Screen Mode can be disabled from widget Settings.

-<img src="images/chart/fullscreen_charts.png" style="width: 300px; height:280px"/>

 - **Menu Button**</br>
 Menu button will open additional functions: